 3. Not Connecting Google Analytics with Google Ads:

-For the best results, connect both your Google Analytics 4 and Universal Analytics accounts with Google Ads.
+For the best results, connect your Google Analytics 4 Analytics account with Google Ads.
 Also, don’t forget to import purchase tracking as a secondary conversion.
-You can check out this guide to see how.
+You can check out this guide to see how: Import Conversions from Google Analytics.

 4. Wrong Attribution Model:

 The majority of Shopify merchants are not familiar with how the various attribution models work, and they stick with the default “Last Click” option.
-You can have a look at this guide to get more information and tips on how to choose the ideal model for your store.
+You can have a look at this guide on Google Ads Attribution Models get more information and tips on how to choose the ideal model for your store.

 5. Conflict Between Native Integrations & GTM Tags: